yzgyyang/diffoscope/CONTRIBUTING.rst

 ================

 Diffoscope doesn't support a specific file type?
-Please contribute to the project.
-Each file type is handled by a comparator.
+Please contribute to the project!
+Each file type is handled by a comparator, and writing a new one is usually very easy.
 Here are the steps to add a new comparator:

-- Add the new comparator in ``diffoscope/comparators/``
+- Add the new comparator in ``diffoscope/comparators/`` (have a look at the other comparators in the same directory to have an idea of what to do)
 - Declare the comparator File class in ``ComparatorManager`` in ``diffoscope/comparators/__init__.py``
 - Add a test in ``tests/comparators/``
 - If required, update the ``Build-Depends`` list in ``debian/control``
-- If required, update ``EXTERNAL_TOOLS`` list in ``diffoscope/external_tools.py``
+- If required, update the ``EXTERNAL_TOOLS`` list in ``diffoscope/external_tools.py``

 Uploading the package